codmpm/node-red-contrib-loxone/README.md

 The structure file can also be retrieved via `http://<miniserver>/data/LoxAPP3.json`.
 An explanation of the file can be found [here](https://www.loxone.com/dede/wp-content/uploads/sites/2/2016/08/loxone-structure-file.pdf)

 **You will get the data from Loxone's websocket _as is_.
-There is no abstraction layer!**
+There is and will be no abstraction layer!**
-This is not planned for the future.
 So please know how to handle the data according to the documentation.

 The `msg.payload` holds the value retrieved from the miniserver.
 The `msg`-object itself holds more information of the selected control.
 For example: